shaoncsecu/Improving_Persian_Dependency_Parsing/README.md

 6) See if the other Parser outputted the correct one or not...
 If not then we will preserve this example (for re-training purpose or for using it on our future  combined parsers or whatever*)

-7) give me the output of UDpipe & Spacy persers  like this:
+7) Give the output of UDpipe & Spacy persers  like this:

                         label(head_word,dependent_word)